paritytech/cumulus/README.md

 [l2]: https://discord.com/invite/wGUDt2p

 This is a node implementation of `Canvas`, a common good parachain for `pallet-contracts` based wasm smart contracts.
-Right now this repository only contains `Kanvas`, the runtime planned to be used as a kusama parachain (`Canvas` is the Polkadot name).
-Our rococo deployment of that runtime is called `Rocanvas`.
+Right now this repository only contains the `canvas-kusama` runtime which we plan to use for both Rococo and Kusama.

 If you have any questions, feel free to talk to us on [Element][k2] or on [Discord][l2] (in the [`ink_smart-contracts`](https://discord.com/channels/722223075629727774/765280480609828864) channel).